chanmini-kavinya/chicago-crime-mapreduce/Report.md

 - **Interpretation Script (`src/interpret_results.py`):**
   Reads the reducer's output and:
-    - Computes and prints the total number of crimes per crime type (sorted by count).
+    - Computes and prints the total number of crimes per crime type.
     - For each crime type, identifies the top 3 locations where that crime most frequently occurs.

 **Example Output:**